 Who does not seek that state of euphoria during a running session?
-Why the Endocannabinoid System became the subject of much scientific research because of the positive effects on athletes?
+Why has the Endocannabinoid System become the subject of much scientific research because of its positive effects on athletes?
 Our simplified point on scientific hypotheses.

 The "runner's high," or runner's euphoria, is often experienced and described in different ways by endurance athletes.
 All of them explain in their own words a state of joy that takes the pain away and makes the run so enjoyable it might never stop.
 The notion of time disappears, as do the fears, and a feeling of deep relaxation sets in after the race.
 Pretty cool.
 Is it possible to influence the occurrence of this condition?
 The intensity and duration of the race appear to play a role in producing endogenous neurotransmitters that trigger feelings of joy.